Skip to main content

 Actions

-Actions are defined as classes in the \core_ai\aiactions
+Actions are defined as classes in the \core_ai\aiactions namespace.
+The naming convention for Action classes is <verb>_<noun singular>.

+Each Action must inherit from the \core_ai\aiactions\base abstract class.
 They must also implement two methods:

-- The constructor method is allowed to have a variable signature, so that each action can define its own configuration requirements.
+• The constructor method is allowed to have a variable signature, so that each Action can define its own configuration requirements.

-as one of the variables. - An Action MUST be correctly instantiated before it can be used and passed onto the AI manager.
-For example the constructor method for the generate_image Action is:
+• An Action must be correctly instantiated before it can be used and passed to the AI manager.

 public function __construct(